 $89.99 at American Tourister

 The wheels on this American Tourister suitcase were tiny and got stuck on basically every crack we tried to roll it over.
 On top of its poor maneuverability, the soda we spilled on it left a stain, and it had the loosest handle of all the suitcases we tried.

 This suitcase was outperformed by the Overnight Carry-On in nearly every category, plus it had a telescopic handle that frequently got stuck.
-It also couldn’t stand up by itself when packed full, so if you’re looking for a cheap bag, we’d recommend our budget pick.
+It also couldn’t stand up by itself when packed full, so if you’re looking for a cheap bag, you might be better suited with the bag from Goodhope.